jwang639/demo.Api/README.md

 Using JPA defalut CRUD methods and don't need DAO class anymore

 Tested by using h2.console database, will connect to AWS database later

+DAO version is in seperated folder from JPA version;